Install Kubernetes using kubeadm

 All

 These required ports need to be open in order for Kubernetes components to communicate with each other.
-The pod network plugin you use may also require certain ports to be open.
+The pod network plugin used may also require certain ports to be open.

 -